SwiftKitz/Storez/README.md

 ## Motivation

 I've seen a lot of great attempts at statically-types data stores, but they all build a tightly coupled design that limits the end-developer's freedom.
-With this framework, you can start prototyping right away with the shipped features, then replace the persistence store and `EntryType` functionality with your heart's content __and__ keep your code the way it is!
+With this framework, you can start prototyping right away with the shipped features, then replace the persistence store and `KeyType` functionality with your heart's content __and__ keep your code the way it is!

 ## Author